 Soil information is also required for hazard assessment.
-This includes soil types, with associated geotechnical and hydrological properties, and soil sequences, with depth information.
-These data layers are essential components for any physically-based modelling approach (e.g., for earthquake amplification studies, landslides and soil erosion).
-Pedologic soil maps usually portray soil classes based on the upper soil horizons, with rather complicated legends, and are relevant for soil erosion, drought and forest-fire hazard assessment.
-Engineering soil maps describe all loose materials on top of the bedrock, and portray classes according to geotechnical characteristics.
-They are based on outcrops, borehole information and geophysical studies.
+This includes soil types with associated geotechnical and hydrological properties, and soil sequences with depth information.
+These data layers are essential components for any physical numerical-modeling approach (e.g., earthquake amplification studies, landslides, and soil erosion).
+Pedologic soil maps usually portray soil classes based on the upper soil horizons with rather complicated legends, and are relevant for soil erosion, drought, and forest-fire hazard assessment.
+Engineering soil maps describe all loose materials on top of the bedrock and portray classes according to geotechnical characteristics.
+They are based on outcrops, borehole information, and geophysical studies.
 The soil depth is very difficult to map over large areas, as it may significantly vary over a relatively small area.
-Soil thickness can be modelled using an interpolation technique which incorporates factors such as land use and slope (Kuriakose et al., 2009b).
-Digital soil information is available worldwide from the FAO Digital Soil map of the World Information (FAO, 1981), and include soil-type classification, clay mineralogy, soil depth, soil-moisture capacity, bulk density, soil compaction, etc. This product is not based on satellite information directly, but is based primarily on ground surveys and national databases.
+Soil thickness can be modeled using an interpolation technique that incorporates factors such as land use and slope (Kuriakose et al., 2009b).
+Digital soil information is available worldwide (FAO, 1981), and includes soil-type classification, clay mineralogy, soil depth, soil-moisture capacity, bulk density, soil compaction, and other variables.
+This product is not based on satellite information directly, but primarily on ground surveys and national databases.

-Geomorphological maps are made at various scales to show land units based on their shape, material, processes and genesis (e.g., Klimaszewski, 1982).
-There is no generally accepted legend for geomorphological maps, and there may be a large variation in contents based on the experience of the geomorphologist.
-An Applied Geomorphological Mapping Working Group has been formed as part of the International Association of Geomomorphologists (IAG) to set guidelines for geomorphological mapping and develop a digital atlas of geomorphological maps.
-Detailed geomorphological maps contain a wealth of information, but require extensive field mapping, and are very difficult to convert into digital format (Gustavson et al., 2006).
-Unfortunately, traditional geomorphological mapping seems to have nearly disappeared with the developments of digital techniques, and relatively few publications on hazard and risk still focus on it (Carton et al., 2005; Castellanos and Van Westen, 2007), or replace it by using morphometric information.
-An important new field within geomorphology is the quantitative analysis of the topography, called geomorphometry or digital terrain analysis, which combines elements of the earth sciences, engineering, mathematics, statistics and computer science (Pike, 2000; Drăgut and Blaschke, 2006).
+Geomorphological maps are made at various scales to show land units based on their shape, material, processes, and genesis (e.g., Klimaszewski, 1982).
+No generally accepted legend exists for geomorphological maps, and there may be large variations in the information content based on the experience of the geomorphologist.
+An applied geomorphological mapping working group has been formed as part of the International Association of Geomomorphologists (IAG) to set guidelines for geomorphological mapping and develop a digital atlas of geomorphological maps.
+Detailed geomorphological maps contain a wealth of information, but require extensive field mapping and are very difficult to convert into digital format (Gustavson et al., 2006).
+Unfortunately, traditional geomorphological mapping seems to have nearly disappeared with the developments of digital geospatial techniques, and relatively few publications on hazard and risk still focus on it (Carton et al., 2005; Castellanos and Van Westen, 2007), or replace it by using morphometric information.
+An important new field within geomorphology is the quantitative analysis of the topography, called geomorphometry or digital terrain analysis, which combines elements of the Earth sciences, engineering, mathematics, statistics, and computer science (Pike, 2000; Drăguț and Blaschke, 2006).
 Part of the work focuses on the segmentation of the topography into land-surface objects or geomorphological land units based on morphometric characteristics at multiple scales (Giles and Franklin, 1998; Miliaresis, 2001), and on the extraction of landform elements (Carrara et al., 1995).
-Digital geomorphological maps are available only for some parts of the world, for example for Germany (GMK, 2010), Austria (Geomorphology.at, 2010) and New Zealand (GNS, 2010).
+Digital geomorphological maps are available for some parts of the world including Germany (GMK, 2010), Austria, and New Zealand (GNS, 2010).